I’m not crying, you’re crying: a jolly-good return to Downton Abbey

 As I found at least one occasion to wipe my eyes and swallow hard through emotion, I was reminded of the magic that drama gives us.
 A mirror for our lives.
 Characters to live through.
 An escape from everyday routine to ponder the bigger picture.
 And, in the smartphone age that often finds me multi-tasking while watching tv, the theater created an ideal environment to simply focus on the story.

-Now, as I’ve been writing this review, I’ve seen news that Downton Abbey’s creator Julian Fellowes has alluded to the possibility of continued film franchise... and my excited nervousness has returned with the subtle dread of spoiling the lot.
+Now, as I’ve been writing this review, I’ve seen news that Downton Abbey’s creator Julian Fellowes has alluded to the possibility of a continued film franchise... and my excited nervousness has returned with the subtle dread of spoiling the lot.

 Though, I guess I’ll risk it, as many times as they’re willing to give it a go, for more chances to revisit the magic of Downton Abbey.